Primordial black holes in loop quantum cosmology: The effect on the threshold: The threshold of primordial black hole formation in loop quantum gravity

 Practically, one should compute $\chi_\mathrm{s}$ from \Eq{eq:chi_s} for a given value of $\rho_\mathrm{m}$ and equate $\chi_\mathrm{s}$ with $\chi_a$.
 Then, solving \Eq{eq:hc_time_chi_a} they will extract the ratio $\rho_\mathrm{hc}/\rho_\mathrm{m}$ and then plugging it into \Eq{eq:PBH_criterion} they can extract numerically $\delta_\mathrm{c}$.
 At the end, given the fact that $\rho_\mathrm{b,hc}<\rho_\mathrm{c}$, i.e. PBHs form after the quantum bounce, and that $\delta<1$ since we want to be within the perturbative regime, one can show from \Eq{eq:hc_time_chi_a} that \beq \delta_\mathrm{c} \simeq \sin^2\chi_\mathrm{s}, \eeq with $\chi_\mathrm{s}$ given by \Eq{eq:chi_s}.

 At this point, we should stress that the above expression for the value of $\delta_\mathrm{c}$ is a lower bound estimate of its true value since it assumes the homogeneity of the collapsing overdensity region which in general is not the case when one is met with strong pressure gradients.
 Thus, it is strictly valid for regimes where $w\ll 1$.
+In the case of GR, it was shown that \Eq{eq:delta_c_estimate_LQG} gives a reliable estimate for the value of the threshold even in the case where $w=1/3$ when compared with the results from numerical simulations~\cite{Harada:2013epa}.
 However, PBH formation was never studied before in a rigorous way within the context of LQG through numerical simulations.
-To that end, \Eq{eq:delta_c_estimate_LQG} provides a reliable estimate for the value of $\delta_\mathrm{c}$.
+To that end, \Eq{eq:delta_c_estimate_LQG} can be seen as a first reliable estimate for the value of $\delta_\mathrm{c}$ giving us a qualitative tendency for the production of the small mass PBHs formed close to the quantum bounce to be significantly enhanced within LQC.
+To get however an accurate answer on the true value of $\delta_\mathrm{c}$ one needs to run high cost hydrodynamic simulations within LQC, something which was never performed before in the literature to the best of our knowledge and which goes beyond the scope of the present work.